Fruit Farming Initiative – Engaruka and Selela Villages, Monduli District

 • Biodiversity support: Orchards provide habitats for birds and other species.

-This two‑year project requires USD $5,000 to cover seedlings, training, supervision, and evaluation.
-We are actively raising funds and warmly welcome donations through our account listed on the Savannah Vision Tanzania website.
+This two-year project requires USD $5,000 to cover seedlings, training, supervision, and evaluation.
+We are actively raising funds and warmly welcome donations through our account listed on the Savannah Vision Tanzania donation page.